clintonboys/clintonboys.github.io/_posts/2015-02-13-aus-election-model-8.md

 as it gives a good picture of the urban/rural divide.

 I think that a larger number of clusters will give a much more useful interpretation of what's going on, and a more useful component to my eventual model.
 I want to use the largest number of clusters that gives a clustering so that I can still give some sort of qualitative description of each cluster (the way I've described the two clusters above as urban and rural).
 Let's see if I can do this with six clusters.

+In the spirit of including this as a piece in my Emma Chisit model, I translated this code to Python using scikit-learn (which also has a great out-of-the-box kmeans algorithm) and came up with the following groups:

+- leafy outer suburban seats
+- regional seats
+- inner city seats
+- poorer suburban seats
+- wealthy suburban seats
+- "Bigger than Peru" seats (Durack and Lingiari)